Acacia handonis: Taxonomy

-Distribution
+Distribution and habitat

-The shrub has a limited distribution in south eastern Queensland to the north of Chinchilla in the Barakula area where it is found in undulating country usually stony ridges where it grows in sandy or clay lateritic soils sometimes with ironstone gravel as a part of open Eucalyptus woodland communities.
-It is found in only one population in the Barakula State Forest within the catchment area of the Condamine River in an area of around 28 ha.
+Hando's wattle is extremely rare, known only from the Barakula area north of Chinchilla in Queensland where it grows in undulating country, often on stony ridges in lateritic soils with grey sand or clayey silt with ironstone gravel in Eucalyptus woodland and open forest.
 In 1994 the total population was estimated to be 10,080 individual plants where 4,200 are mature and the remainder are juveniles.
 They were distributed over three separate stands with a large variation in the density of plants.
 None of the plants are found in conservation areas.